open-v2x/governance/README.md

 # OpenV2X Governance

-The repository contains OpenV2X Technical Committee reference documents and tracks official resolutions voted by the committee.
+The repository contains OpenV2X Technical Steering Committee reference documents and tracks official resolutions voted by the committee.
 It also contains a library for accessing some of the machine-readable data in the repository.

 Directory structure: